-I learned this version of All of Me (along with No Greater Love coming up) in Susan Muscarella's piano comping course some years ago at the then Jazz School in Berkeley (now the Jazz Institute).
+I learned this version of All of Me3 (along with No Greater Love coming up) in Susan Muscarella's piano comping course some years ago at the then Jazz School in Berkeley (now the Jazz Institute).
 The objective was learning about 4-note "open" voicings of extended and altered seventh chords often used to accompany soloists.
 The home tonic is C and the key signature empty, nominally identifying the Ionian mode, but the melody line uses all but two notes of the chromatic scale and the harmony uses all of them.
 Open voicings of the harmony chords rearrange the notes and sometimes omit the roots.
 The standard way of explaining such voicings is by rearranged degree numbers of chord scales, in which the same notes from adjacent chords have different degree numbers relative to different roots, which are sometimes omitted.
 Such representations are indirect relative to the keyboard, difficult to comprehend as a whole or remember, and too cumbersome to annotate routinely on the written music.
 This complexity goes away when the shapes are understood in terms of building blocks.

 The following summary shows the melody line with 3-note shapes to voice all chords (except double tritones).
 The double bar lines delimit 4-bar phrases.
-The melody line is from the mode I/O.MI+, with two appearances of minor note p3 as ornamental passing notes.
-Harmony tritones P and L are ornamental substitutes for O and I. The 3-note shapes are incomplete versions (top notes omitted) of the 4-note open voicings shown on the next two pages.
-The anchor suffixes identify the gaps in the open voicings as intervals (I is a fourth, III is a major third, III is a minor third, and I is whole tone).
-Many of the voicings are interesting sounding and easy to play "all fourths" shapes (counting tritones as augmented fourths).
+The melody line is from the mode !/O.MI+, with two appearances of minor note p3 as ornamental passing notes.
+Harmony tritones P and L are ornamental substitutes for O and I. The 3-note shapes are incomplete versions (top notes omitted size) the 4-note open voicings shown on the next two pages.
+Grey boxes for voicing intervals of of uncommitted size (II) are replaced by circled numbers (4), (3) and (2) that commit to sizes of 4, 3 or 2 half tones.
+Many of the voicings sound interesting; some are easy-to-play "all fourths" shapes (counting tritones as augmented fourths).
 Play octave shapes based on the anchors to begin with (except for double tritones) and then shrink them into the shapes shown.
 The latter are easy to expand into the 4-note open voicings by adding one obvious note.
 Rhythm is implied swing-feel 4/4 time.